Wild at Heart (film): Production

 Lynch added new characters, such as Mr. Reindeer and Sherilyn Fenn as the victim of a car accident.
 During rehearsals, Lynch began talking about Elvis Presley and Marilyn Monroe with Cage and Dern.
 He also acquired a copy of Elvis' Golden Records and after listening to it, called Cage and told him that he had to sing two songs, "Love Me" and "Love Me Tender".
 Cage agreed, and recorded them so that he could lip-synch to them on the set.
 Cage asked Lynch if he could wear a snakeskin jacket in the film, and Lynch incorporated it into his script.
 Before filming started, Dern suggested that she and Cage go on a weekend road trip to Las Vegas in order to bond and get a handle on their characters.
-Dern remembers, 'We agreed that Sailor and Lula needed to be one person, one character, and we would each share it.
-I got the sexual, wild, Marilyn, gum-chewing fantasy, female side; Nick's got the snakeskin, Elvis, raw, combustible, masculine side.'
+Dern remembers, "We agreed that Sailor and Lula needed to be one person, one character, and we would each share it.
+I got the sexual, wild, Marilyn, gum-chewing fantasy, female side; Nick's got the snakeskin, Elvis, raw, combustible, masculine side."
 Within four months, Lynch began filming on August 9, 1989, in both Los Angeles (including the San Fernando Valley) and New Orleans with a relatively modest budget of $10 million.
 Originally, Wild at Heart featured more explicit erotic scenes between Sailor and Lula.
 In one, she has an orgasm while relating to Sailor a dream she had of being ripped open by a wild animal.
-Another deleted scene had Lula lowering herself onto Sailor's face saying, 'Take a bite of Lula.'
+Another deleted scene had Lula lowering herself onto Sailor's face saying, "Take a bite of Lula."

 Soundtrack

+The soundtrack of the movie was composed by Lynch's frequent collaborator Angelo Badalamenti, but also features music by several other artists.

+The slow, heavy instrumental intro to the song "Slaughterhouse" by Minneapolis heavy metal band Powermad is used for dramatic effect several times.
+During the band's appearance in the club scene they perform the next, faster section of the song, before being stopped abruptly by Sailor and invited to accompany him in a faithful rendition of Elvis Presley's "Love Me".

-Wild at Heart features the Chris Isaak song "Wicked Game", for which a music video was made—directed by Lynch, and featuring scenes of Sailor and Lula interspersed with black-and-white footage of Isaak performing the song.
+The film features the Chris Isaak song "Wicked Game", for which a music video was made — directed by Lynch - and featuring scenes of Sailor and Lula interspersed with black-and-white footage of Isaak performing the song.

+The introduction to "Im Abendrot" from Richard Strauss' Four Last Songs is featured in several scenes of the film.